schwamster/aspnetcore-docker-now/Readme.md

 # Deploy an Hello World Asp.Net Core app with "now"

 This repo is a simple hello world Asp.Net Core Web Api that will demonstrate how too deploy a containerized core app with Zeit now.
+Check out this article on [](dev.to) that explains the steps in more detail.

 ## Prerequisites